yunchih/yunchih.github.io/exampleSite/content/post/the-actor-is-a-gander.md

 slug = "the-actor-is-a-gander"
 categories = [ "Post", "Metaphorsum" ]
 tags = [ "Actor", "Visitor", "Snowflakes", "Interest" ]
+headline = "A frostless stop is a stream of the mind" readingtime = true aliases = ["2021/06/actor/", "2021/08/gander/"]
 +++

 However, a frostless stop is a stream of the mind.
 The actor is a gander.
 A garni person without [gorillas](https://en.wikipedia.org/wiki/Gorilla) is truly a vest of scentless plots.